ncmiller/lets_make_a_synth/part3_ui/README.md

-The `ScopedId` constructor generates the ID by combining the ID from the top the stack (which captures the context of the widget in the UI hierarchy), along with arbitrary data, and then pushes the ID onto the stack.
+The `ScopedId` constructor generates the ID by combining the ID from the top the stack (which captures the context of the widget in the UI hierarchy), along with a piece of identifying data from the widget instance (usually text), and then pushes the ID onto the stack.
 When the object goes out of scope, the ID is automatically popped off the ID stack.

 ```cpp